FalkorDB/genai-toolbox/docs/en/resources/tools/falkordb/falkordb-cypher.md

 > **Note:** This tool uses parameterized queries to prevent Cypher injection attacks.
 > Query parameters can be used as substitutes for arbitrary expressions.
-> Parameters cannot be used as substitutes for identifiers, column names, table
+> Parameters cannot be used as substitutes for identifiers, labels, relationship
-> names, or other parts of the query.
+> types, property names, or other parts of the query.

 ## Example